Weather

 Where to Go

 Oriente/Amazon: The Oriente climate varies greatly.
 But overall it's dry by jungle standards, and so the obvious choice of activities (and that which will be offered on many jungle tours) is seeing the jungle from the land: on rainforest pathways and from canopy walkways, in places such as Parque Nacional Yasuni, which has a wide range of lodges to choose from that suit all tastes from luxury to rustic.
-See here for a list of the top wildlife lodges in the Ecuadorian Amazon
+See here for a list of the top wildlife lodges in the Ecuadorian Amazon.

-Desert Coastal Strip & Galapagos: Get some pre-high season sun-bathing and swimming at coastal beach towns like Mompiche, Canoa and Montañita.
+Desert Coastal Strip & Galápagos: Get some pre-high season sunbathing and swimming at coastal beach towns like Mompiche, Canoa, and Montañita.
 Or travel to smart, bustling beach towns like Bahia de Caráquez, from where you can go on dolphin-watching tours and explore little-visited beaches.

 And, before the hot coastal weather really arrives, go to the place that makes the finest Panama hats on the planet at Montecristi (a Panama hat's proper name is indeed a Montecristi).
-On the Galapagos, make sure you visit the island of Española, where the rare waved albatross is active this month.
+On the Galápagos, make sure you visit the island of Española, where the rare waved albatross is active this month.

 What to Do